 Chronic Pain - Treatment Overview

-the pain is not clear.
+chronic pain can be challenging.
 And it may take several types or combinations of

 Be sure to seek treatment if your pain lasts longer than 2